📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution I am collaborating with Dr. Abigail Ward (MIT) on a project directly addresses Problem C.2 from the Case for Support, and goes significantly beyond it.
-Dr. Ward is a very promising postdoctoral resarcher at MIT.
+PI Contribution Collaboration with Dr. Abigail Ward (MIT) on a project directly addresses Problem C.2 from the Case for Support, and goes significantly beyond it.
+At the time of starting the collaboration, Dr. Ward was a very promising postdoctoral resarcher at MIT.
+(She has since moved to a postdoctoral position at Cambridge.)
 This collaboration started as a direct result of the EPSRC application process.
 It started a little after I was interviewed for the fellowship.
 (There was a significant delay before I heard of the final decision, though for mentorship reasons it seems important to start working on the project straight away.)
 I contributed the problem, the overall strategy, and technical expertise on certain aspects (including some of my preliminary work with Hacking).

 Collaborator Contribution Ward has strong technical expertise on the geometry of almost-toric fibrations, partly stemming from a project she did with Hanlon.
 She also has stronger expertise than me in some of the tools we need from algebraic geometry.

-Impact We are in the process of finalising a preprint with our results, which we expect to post to the arxiv, and submit for publication in a journal, sometime in Spring 2023.
-Additionally, Dr. Ward has accepted a PDRA position in the UK next year, funded by a UKRI grant help by my colleague Prof. Ivan Smith.
-She has made it clear that her increased interest in mathematics in the UK comes in part as a direct result of this collaboration, and that she now has interest in applying for permanent posts in the UK (lectureships, Royal Society fellowship, etc).
+Impact Preprint available here: https://arxiv.org/abs/2408.03764 and currently submitted for publication.
+Additionally, Dr. Ward has moved (as of summer 2023) to a PDRA position in the UK next year, funded by a UKRI grant help by my colleague Prof. Ivan Smith.
+She has made it clear that her increased interest in mathematics in the UK comes in part as a direct result of this collaboration.
 As Ward was US-trained until this point, this is clearly a very positive development for UK maths, and a direct consequence of UK funding agency support (both EPSRC and UKRI).

 Start Year 2021